hashicorp/vagrant/website/docs/source/v2/provisioning/chef_common.html.md

 - `installer_download_path` (string) - The path where the Chef installer will be downloaded to.
 This option is only honored if the `install` attribute is `true` or `"force"`.
 The default value is to use the path provided by Chef's Omnibus installer, which varies between releases.
+This value has no effect on Windows because Chef's omnibus installer lacks the option on Windows.

 - `log_level` (string) - The Chef log level.
 See the Chef docs for acceptable values.

+- `product` (string) - The name of the Chef product to install.
+The default value is "chef", which corresponds to the Chef Client.
+You can also specify "chefdk", which will install the Chef Development Kit.

-- `prerelease` (boolean) - Install a prerelease version of Chef.
-The default value is false.
+- `channel` (string) - The release channel from which to pull the Chef Client or the Chef Development Kit.
+The default value is `"current"`.

 - `version` (string) - The version of Chef to install on the guest.
 If Chef is already installed on the system, the installed version is compared with the